 I currently work part-time as a research assistant on the Doctors within Borders project at Lancaster University, a networking project that explores the healthcare experiences of mobile populations, such as refugees and migrants.

-I currently work as a Senior Research Associate in the DEMAND Centre, based within the department of Sociology at Lancaster University.
-My main project investigates the changing roles of digital devices and services in everyday life and the implications for patterns of energy demand and energy policy.
-I also work to draw together and communicate some of the most important insights that the Centre is generating.
+From 2014 to 2019, I was a Senior Research Associate in the DEMAND Centre, based within the department of Sociology at Lancaster University.
+My main project investigated the changing roles of digital devices and services in everyday life and the implications for patterns of energy demand and energy policy.
+I also helped draw together and communicate some of the most important insights generated by the Centre.

-I supervise one PhD student, have taught on a human geography programme, and have also studied environmental philosophy and psychology.
+I have supervised one PhD student, have taught on a human geography programme, and also studied environmental philosophy and psychology.
 Before returning to academia, I worked in local government on sustainable development issues, and as a research consultant and project manager at a technology company.